Differentiable Acoustic Radiance Transfer: Methods

-\paragraph{Leveraging Sparsity} We implement most core computations with sparse tensors and operations.
+We implement the core computations using sparse tensors and operations.
 For instance, prior to optimization, we identify discrete radiances that never send or receive energy and therefore never contribute to the echogram.
-We can remove corresponding columns and rows from the tensors, reducing the number of discrete radiances to $\smash{\bar{N}_\mathrm{rad}} < N_\mathrm{rad}$ and obtain more compact tensors (denoted with a subscript $\mathrm{r}$).
+We can remove corresponding columns and rows from the tensors, which reduces the number of discrete radiances to $\smash{\bar{N}_\mathrm{rad}} < N_\mathrm{rad}$ and yields more compact tensors (denoted with a subscript $\mathrm{r}$).
 Furthermore, even after the reduction, the mean visibility and material matrices are highly sparse; their numbers of nonzeros are denoted as $\smash{\bar{N}_\mathrm{vis}, \bar{N}_\mathrm{mat} \ll \bar{N}_\mathrm{rad}^2}$, respectively.
-Hence, we compute the series terms \eqref{eq:series-freq-sampled-update} with sparse matrix multiplications $\mathrm{spmm}$ as
+Hence, we compute the Neumann series terms \eqref{eq:series-freq-sampled-update} with sparse matrix multiplications $\mathrm{spmm}$ as

 where the tensor shapes are given as